-I specialize in treating adults, emerging adults, and adolescents.
+I specialize in treating adolescents, emerging adults, and adults.

 My current schedule is as follows:

-I am an “out-of-network” provider, meaning that I do not directly accept any forms of insurance.
-However, I will provide you with detailed receipts including all the necessary information if you choose to submit to your insurance company for reimbursement.
+I am currently applying to be credentialed with several insurance companies.
+For the moment, I am an “out-of-network” provider, meaning that I do not directly accept any forms of insurance.
+However, I will provide you with detailed receipts including all of the necessary information if you choose to submit to your insurance company for reimbursement.

 Questions to ask your insurance company about your mental health benefits: